 St. Matthew’s is a congregation of The United Church of Canada, a protestant denomination formed in 1925 by the union of the Presbyterian, Methodist, and Congregationalist Churches of Canada, with the addition in 1930 of the Wesleyan Methodist Church of Bermuda, and the Evangelical United Brethren in 1968.
+The United Church of Canada enjoys the relationship of full communion with The United Church of Christ USA.

 St. Matthew’s is a congregation of…